Call our team of experts to learn more about what Lima One has to offer.

-Despite a shortage of labor, an unprecedented spike in lumber and materials prices, and a housing shortage the likes of which we’ve never seen, the U.S. real estate market continues to thrive—especially when it comes to single-family homes.
+Despite a shortage of labor, an unprecedented spike in lumber and materials prices, and a housing shortage the likes of which we’ve never seen, the U.S. real estate market continues to thrive—especially when it comes to single-family home rentals.

 The single-family rental market has thrived over the past year because older millennials have traded in big city apartment life for larger dwellings in the suburbs.
 Because so many people suddenly needed space in their homes for an office or classroom, COVID-19 created a demand for more space in less densely populated suburban areas.

-At the same time, the surging price to purchase a home has left many who prefer a single-family home lifestyle opting to rent until the market turns becomes more buyer-friendly.
-Major metropolitan cities across the country have become hotbeds for single-family and multifamily rental investments, but some markets are especially scorching.
-These six cities are currently several of the best rental markets in the U.S. and show great potential for real estate investors.
+At the same time, the surging price to purchase a home has left many who prefer a single-family home lifestyle opting to rent until the market turns and becomes more buyer-friendly.
+Major metropolitan cities across the country have become hotbeds for single-family rental investments, but some markets are especially scorching.
+These five cities are currently several of the best rental markets in the U.S. and show great potential for real estate investors.

-Even though a global pandemic ravaged the city’s economy, housing demand is high, rental occupancy has increased and construction permits have skyrocketed in Sin City.
+Housing demand remains high, rental occupancy has increased, and construction permits have skyrocketed in Sin City.
 If you’re wondering where to invest in real estate this year, experts would tell you Las Vegas is a prime place.

 Las Vegas Real Estate Market Stats: